 Leila Ages is a Community Volunteer.
 When she moved to Ottawa in 1999, Leila began her work with the Jewish Community of Ottawa as the co-chair of the Young Women Leadership Program and the Chair of the Soloway JCC’s Shalom Baby Program, offering new parents an opportunity to introduce their babies to the Jewish Community.
 Leila was also a Table Captain for two years at the Choices Dinner, a women’s-only program of the Jewish Federation of Ottawa.
 Leila has volunteered at the Jewish Federation of Ottawa in their communications department and served on the committee to bring Israeli Shinshinim to the Ottawa community.
 She is also a member of the Ottawa Volunteers in Education giving her time in the classrooms of the Ottawa Carlton District School Board.
 Leila has an MBA and previously worked in commercial banking and in business management of a small business.
-Leila and her husband (A Hillel Academy alumni) are the proud parents of three girls, two OJCS alumni and one to graduate this year.
+Leila and her husband (A Hillel Academy alumni) are the proud parents of three girls, all OJCS alumnae themselves.